-We have developed geographical links with Weston College, SGS (Filton) and Bridgwater College and both encourage and support to develop further by undertaking a Health and Social Apprenticeship at either Level 2 or Level 3.
+We have developed geographical links with Weston College, SGS (Filton) and Bridgwater College and both encourage and support staff to develop further by undertaking a Health and Social Care Apprenticeship at either Diploma Level 2 or Level 3.
+To date:

 Adult Care Worker Apprenticeship L2

 What will I do on this course?
 You will demonstrate a range of excellent skills such as helping adults with care and support needs to live independently and safely as possible, enabling them to have control and choice in their lives which is at the heart of person-centred care.

 You will undertake the new adult care worker apprenticeship standard and work towards developing your skills and knowledge.
 This could be skills such as rights, values and behaviours, respect and dignity, communication, safeguarding and how to work professionally.

 Lead Adult Care Worker Apprenticeship L3